dart-lang/site-www/src/content/tools/linter-rules/index.md

   and might be removed in a future Dart release.

 **Removed**
-: These rules have been already been removed in the latest stable Dart release.
+: These rules have already been removed in the latest stable Dart release.

 ## Quick fixes